iam-johnhardy/Banking-website/README.md

 # Banking website
- An online banking website, build with HTML,CSS and javascript
+ An online banking website, build with HTML,CSS and javascript Technology